 Key Stage 3

 In Key Stage 3 the course is written to meet the requirements of The National Curriculum and is divided into units lasting from two to six weeks.
-The topics covered in year seven include Working in the Laboratory, Particles, Cells, Electricity, Solutions, Forces, and Acids & Alkalis.
-The topics covered in year eight include Elements and Compounds, Chemical Reaction, Space & Solar System, Sound, Light, Reproduction, Respiration, Plants and the Earth’s Energy.
-Year 9 offers the following topics: Electromagnetism, Energy, Reactions of Metals, Using Chemistry, Fitness & Health, and Materials & Resources.
+The topics covered in year seven include Being a Scientist, Particles, Cells, Electricity, Solutions, Plants, Forces, and Acids & Alkalis.
+The topics covered in year eight include Elements and Compounds, Chemical Reaction, Space & Solar System, Waves, Reproduction, Respiration, Ecosystems and the Earth’s Energy.
+Year 9 offers the following topics: How the Body Works, Atoms, Elements & Compounds, Properties & Structure of Matter, Energy Transfers & Energy Resource, and Forces.

-Throughout the Year 8 and 9 topics, elements of the KS4 courses are introduced, and much of the work will contribute towards the KS4 coursework portfolios, enabling more flexibility and practical work in Years 10 & 11.
+Throughout the Year 7, 8 and 9 topics, elements of the KS4 courses are introduced, and much of the work (particularly from Year 9) will contribute towards the KS4 practical coursework portfolios, enabling more flexibility and practical work in Years 10 & 11.
 Students also take Entry Level exams at the end of each unit.

 Key Stage 4